kebaldwi/DNAC-TEMPLATES/DayN.md

 ## Provisioning

 At this point DNAC is set up and ready for DayN templates to be used on the first device.
-Provided the device has been onboarded or discovered by DNAC and is present in DNA Center Device Inventory.
+Provided the device has been onboarded or discovered by DNAC and is present in Cisco Catalyst Center Device Inventory.
 If not, please discover the device through the tools menu or see the onboarding section [Onboarding Templates](./Onboarding.md)

 At this point you can select the device putting on the Device Inventory and provision it by do the following: